ABOUT IAN SPEIGHT

 I currently own a 2018 BMW R1200GS Adventure.

-I spent 30 years as a Police Officer with Humberside Police, retiring in December 2016.
+I spent almost 30 years as a Police Officer with Humberside Police, retiring in December 2016.

 During my service I had 5 fantastic years with the dedicated Motorcycle Section where I completed my advanced bike and car courses, obtaining a Class 1 qualification in both disciplines as well as completing a number of related courses such as High Speed Pursuit, VIP Escort and I even managed an off road riding course with the Army !
 I also spent many hours and miles escorting weird and wonderful abnormal loads around the county's roads.